 In order to make your own dead bait pop-up stick, all you need is a 60-80mm long balsa stick, a float stop, a piece of braided line, and some steel wire.
-Additionally, you will also need a razor blade and sandpaper to cut, sharpen, and smoothen your pop-up stick, as well as some varnish in order to waterproof it.
+Additionally, you will also need a razor blade and sandpaper to cut, sharpen, and smoothen your pop-up stick.

 Needed Materials to Make Dead Bait Pop-Up Sticks